Belief change and the power of hypnotherapy

 New response to situation as a result of the belief change: More resourceful ways of addressing anxiety or concern e.g. Stay at party and have fun; sober.
 Remain abstinent, become a sober person, and have a clear mind

-Hypnosis can be used at each stage of the belief change process.
+Hypnotherapy can be used at each stage of the belief change process

 By focusing on the unwanted responses, we can identify and take the client back to the ‘triggering situation’, and by focusing on the triggering situation, the unhelpful beliefs or unwanted responses can also be identified.